evanchen1233/python-youtube-api-channel-analysis/README.md

 Within this project, I would like to explore the following:

-Getting to know Youtube API and how to obtain video data.
+Getting to know Youtube API and how to obtain video data with python.

 Analyzing video data and verify different common "myths" about what makes a video do well on Youtube, for example: